-- 1 Perform one of the following actions: - Press the Data Feature button or the preprogrammed TMS Feature button to access the Messaging feature screen. - for to TMS and press the Menu Select button directly below TMS to access the TMS feature screen. - 3 Perform one of the following actions: - Press the Menu Select button directly below Yes to delete all the messages in the selected folder. - Press the Menu Select button directly below No to return to the main TMS feature screen.
+- 1 Perform one of the following actions: - Press the Data Feature button or the preprogrammed TMS Feature button to access the Messaging feature screen. - or to TMS and press the Menu Select button directly below TMS to access the TMS feature screen. - 2 or to Inbox or Sent then press the Menu Select button below Clr to select all messages in the selected folder.
+The display shows Del All?. - 3 Perform one of the following actions: - Press the Menu Select button directly below Yes to delete all the messages in the selected folder. - Press the Menu Select button directly below No to return to the main TMS feature screen.